QLe13/CatPaws/docs/index.md

 ### Teacher User

-Either Vaughan or Ty is supposed to be working on this.
+Either Vaughan or Ty is supposed to be working on this. (nvm I'm just gonna do it)

 # Adding Users to the System